Dry Herbs

 Timing is crucial when harvesting herbs for drying.
 Aim to pluck your herbs in the morning after the dew has dried but before the sun gets too hot.

-Use clean, sharp scissors or garden shears to cut the herb stems.
-Make sure to leave enough foliage on the plant for it to continue growing.
+• Use clean, sharp scissors or garden shears to cut the herb stems.

 2. Preparation: